jamesmistry/breadlog/docs/source/using-log-references.rst

 Extracting references from log messages
 ---------------------------------------

+If you're using structured logging, log references are contained in the ``ref`` field of the structured message.

 If you're not using structured logging, you'll need to extract references from log message text through configuration of a log ingestion tool (such as `Vector <https://vector.dev/guides/level-up/transformation/>`_).